FredIde/AEM-Modules/README.md

 `[ps] c:\foo> Add-CQGroup -groupName "mygroupname" -cq $cqOject`

+### Help
+Some wants to help for more funcationality?
+Then contact me.

 ### disclaimer of liability
 The author does not assume liability for errors contained in or for damages arising from the use of the software.